 - What part does social cohesion play in overcoming the worst effects of the crisis?

-There will be keynote presentations by experts from different parts of the world, complemented by workshops and discussion groups, allowing participants to share experiences and learn new skills.
+In each of the online conference session there will be two inputs by experts from different parts of the world, allowing participants to share experiences and learn new skills.

 Contact: ICCFR Administrator, Ingrid Cranfield: firstname.lastname@example.org